People's Republic of China Marriage Certificate: Before 1980

 The Marriage Law of the People's Republic of China was implemented on May 1, 1950.
 Among them, Article 6 stipulates: "Both parties to the marriage should go to the local (district, township) people's government to register in person.
 For marriages that comply with the provisions of this law, the local people's government shall immediately issue a marriage certificate.
-Any marriage not in conformity with the provisions of this law shall not be registered. " and "After divorce, if both parties voluntarily restore the marital relationship, they should register with the district people's government for restoration of marriage.The district people's government shall register and issue a resumed marriage certificate."
+Any marriage not in conformity with the provisions of this law shall not be registered." and "After divorce, if both parties voluntarily restore the marital relationship, they should register with the district people's government for restoration of marriage.
+The district people's government shall register and issue a resumed marriage certificate."

-After the promulgation of the "Marriage Registration Measures" in 1955, marriage certificates were printed by county and municipal governments independently, their forms and specifications varied greatly, lacking a unified standard, and most adopted the style of a certificate of merit.
+After the promulgation of the "Marriage Registration Measures" in 1955, marriage certificates were printed by county and municipal governments independently.
+Their forms and specifications varied greatly, lacking a unified standard, and most adopted the style of a certificate of merit.
 From the 1950s to the 1970s, the decorative patterns on marriage certificates included traditional auspicious patterns such as mandarin ducks playing in the water and plum blossoms, as well as new patterns such as rice ears, cotton, and doves of peace.
 Slogans are often printed on marriage certificates, such as "Marriage is voluntary" in the 1950s, "diligence and thrift, family planning" in the 1970s and 1980s.
 During the Cultural Revolution, they frequently featured Chairman Mao's portrait or quotations.

 1980 to 1986

-On November 11, 1980, the Ministry of Civil Affairs of the People's Republic of China officially issued a new, implemented "Marriage Registration Measures".
+On November 11, 1980, the Ministry of Civil Affairs of the People's Republic of China officially issued and implemented the new "Marriage Registration Measures".
 Under the new "Marriage Registration Measures," the responsibility for printing marriage certificates has been centralized to the provincial, autonomous regional levels, ensuring a higher degree of standardization in their format.

 With the reform and opening up, marriage certificates have taken on a more formal legal character, resembling passports in their appearance.